 Given that it's Tokyo's main international hub, there are a number of ways to get to and from Narita Airport.

-The most common way to access Narita is by catching Japan Railway's Narita Express (NEX), which make stops at a number of major stations including Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Tokyo.
+The most common way to access Narita is by catching Japan Railway's Narita Express (NEX), which makes stops at a number of major stations including Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Tokyo.
 A one-way trip takes around an hour.

 If you're traveling by local train you can catch the JR Sobu Line (Rapid Service) from Tokyo Station.
 Keisei operates several lines-Skyliner, Morningliner, and Eveningliner, which all connect to the Yamanote line.

 There are also a number of alternatives including privately run limousine bus services that typically depart from Tokyo Station or larger hotels.

 Narita International Airport is home to a wide variety of stores selling brand-name goods, liquor, cosmetics, snacks, medicine, electronics, clothing, and more.
 There are also duty-free stores, which offer a wide selection of products at great prices.